nbyouri/blog/_posts/2014-07-06-pkgsrc_intro.md

 ---
 layout: pkgsrc-post
-tite: An introduction to pkgsrc
+title: An introduction to pkgsrc
 author: Youri Mouton
 ---